-Because the same database software or structure is not needed at each end, an exchange standard will facilitate:
+In this proposal the same database software or structure is not needed at each end of an exchange, so the standard would facilitate, for example:

 We now look at these three requirements in more detail: